sasidhar-guthi/DATA-602/README.md

 ## Conclusion:

 Logistic Regression and Gradient Boosting are the better Models compared to Random Forrest and Decision Tree.
 I will recommend predicting the Damage Caused to the Vehicle using Logistic Regression or Gradient Boosting.

+## Improvements or Advancements to the Project.

+#### • Collecting more Data will alwaysbe advantageous.
+#### • We have used many hyper parameters for Random Forrest it has taken time byt gave us good results.
+Same can be done to rest of the models to acheive better validation scores, accuracy and recall values.
+More and different hyperparameters can be used to Tune the model
+#### • We can combine these 3 to 4 weak models in creating a new models using Bagging or Boosting.
+This could result us in a better model with good ROC curve, Validation and Classification reports.